-During the six months ended 30 June 2021, the Group wrote down €700,000 (30 June 2020: €567,000) of inventories that had been damaged by flooding.
+During the six months ended 30 June 2022, the Group wrote down €700,000 (30 June 2021: €567,000) IAS 34.15B(a) of inventories that had been damaged by flooding.
 This expense is included in other operating expenses in the statement of profit or loss.
 The financial loss resulting from the flooding is likely to be covered by the Group's insurance policy.
-However, as at 30 June 2021, the insurance company's investigations were still ongoing.
+However, as at 30 June 2022, the insurance company's investigations were still ongoing.
 Consequently, it is not virtually certain that the Group will receive the proceeds under the insurance policy.